davidrpugh/jax-gpu-data-science-project/README.md

-# python-gpu-data-science-project
+# jax-gpu-data-science-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration.
+Repository containing scaffolding for a Python 3-based data science project with GPU acceleration using the [Jax](https://jax.readthedocs.io/en/latest/index.html) ecosystem.

 ## Creating a new project from this template